AnduroProject/alys/README.md

 #### Send BTC to the Deposit Address

-Next, we do a bit of bitcoin-cli magic to create an "Alice" wallet.
-We send some BTC on regtest from the Alice wallet to the federation deposit address and add an EVM account (`0x09Af4E864b84706fbCFE8679BF696e8c0B472201`) in an OP_RETURN field for which we know the private key (`0xb9176fa68b7c590eba66b7d1894a78fad479d6259e9a80d93b9871c232132c01`).
+Next, we do a bit of bitcoin-cli magic to create an "Alys" wallet.
+We send some BTC on regtest from the Alys wallet to the federation deposit address and add an EVM account (`0x09Af4E864b84706fbCFE8679BF696e8c0B472201`) in an OP_RETURN field for which we know the private key (`0xb9176fa68b7c590eba66b7d1894a78fad479d6259e9a80d93b9871c232132c01`).

 You can run this script to achieve the peg in.
 The script will automatically fetch the deposit address from the federation nodes.